 Yes, you can repot your pothos during winter.
 Although repotting houseplants is often considered a good winter activity, it's important to be aware of a few factors.

-Pothos is a hardy and easy-to-grow foliage houseplant but it's essential to provide the appropriate care while repotting during winter.
+Pothos is a hardy and easy-to-grow foliage houseplant, but it requires the appropriate care when repotting during winter.

 Ensure Appropriate Temperatures